 Kirk Douglas, an actor I enjoyed watching took a chance as well and decided to credit Trumbo for writing Spartacus.
 Kirk had formed his own film company and apparently after being overlooked for "Ben Hur" opted to do a blockbuster historical film.
 As the executive producer he had a big dispute with director Stanley Kubrick and decided to get Dalton Trumbo to re-write a script that was unsatisfactory.
 The original intention was not to publicly credit Trumbo, but he appreciated the writing and after Preminger's example felt he had to credit Trumbo properly.
 A political element was added in that John F Kennedy enjoyed the movie.
 This was the end of the blacklist.
 Two years later Douglas and Trumbo collaborated successfully for "Lonely are the Brave."

 Edward G Robinson was an actor I watched, but not really a fan.
 I was surprised to learn that he was very active in politics in a liberal nature.
 He was shown at a Congressional hearing explaining that he had been misled by communist members during some of his fundraising efforts and then denounced a few of the members including Dalton Trumbo.
 In the movie he explained that he didn't name anyone that wasn't already known to have been a Communist.
-In a Wikipedia writeup it claimed he didn't denounce anyone.
 In the movie Dalton Trumbo summarized that the black list hurt a lot of people, forcing them to do things they wouldn't have done otherwise.
 I believe that was his way of forgiving Edward G Robinson (and others).

 Actors give credibility and "Trumbo" found some good ones.
 Bryan Cranston, Diane Lane, John Goodman and Helen Mirren were some of the standouts, but the entire supporting cast was excellent.
 News clippings added to a celebrity watch.
 I spotted Humphrey Bogart with Lauren Bacall, James Garner and John F Kennedy.